johnmathews/johnmathews.is/README.md

    [johnmathews.is](https://johnmathws.is/posts) and puts the data in `scripts/jm.json`.
 2. run `npm run embed`

+Alternatively, `yarn chat` will do the whole process sequentially.

 ## Extra things

 - Use `?` to show keyboard shortcuts.